 \textbf{Cavity detuning effects}.
 In several chemical reactions where strong influence by optical cavities has been reported, the obtained data suggests that the photonic material maximizes its effect on the reactive system when a specific transition of the reactant is on-resonance with the $q = 0$ mode of the optical cavity \cite{thomas2016, thomas2019, lather2019, hirai2020}.
 This feature motivates our study of $S[\rho_M]$ and $\chi_M$ as a function of cavity detuning.
 In Fig. \ref{fig:det_dep}, we present the results given by our multimode theory.
 The same figure also includes the predictions of theories including a single cavity mode, but a discussion of these results is left to the next section.

-Under strong coupling with the photonic wire, Fig. \ref{fig:det_dep} shows that the local molecular DOS entropy and the exciton escape probability are maximally affected by the optical cavity when the lowest-energy photon mode is red-shifted relative to the molecular system.
-In our multimode disordered model, the photonic material is least effective at modifying low-energy properties of the molecular ensemble when the photons are all blue-shifted relative to the excitons.
+As shown by Fig. \ref{fig:det_dep}, under strong coupling with a photonic wire, the local molecular DOS entropy and the exciton escape probability are maximally affected by the optical cavity when the lowest-energy photon mode is \textit{redshifted} relative to the molecular system.
+In our disordered multimode model, the photonic material is least effective at modifying low-energy properties of the molecular ensemble when the photons are all blue-shifted relative to the excitons.
 This trend is robust with respect to changes in the molecular density, and the observed dependence of $\chi_M$ and $S[\rho_M]$ on the density follows the pattern discussed in the previous subsection.